History of North Macedonia: World War II

 During World War II, the Vardar Banovina was occupied between 1941 and 1944 by Italian-ruled Albania, which annexed the Albanian-populated western regions, and pro-German Bulgaria, which occupied the remainder.
-The occupying powers persecuted those inhabitants of the province who opposed the regime; this prompted some of them to join the Communist resistance movement of Josip Broz Tito.
+The occupying powers persecuted those inhabitants of the province who opposed the regime; this prompted some of them, including future first president Kiro Gligorov, to join the Communist resistance movement of Josip Broz Tito.
 However, the Bulgarian army was well received by most of the population when it entered Macedonia and it was able to recruit from the local population, which formed as much as 40% to 60% of the soldiers in certain battalions.
+The Macedonian resistance had the support of the Albanian National Liberation Movement.
+They participated in various battles including the Kičevo Clashes which led to the first town in Macedonia to be liberated by partisans.

 The resistance started to grow in the summer of 1943 with the capitulation of Italy and the Soviet victories over Nazi Germany.
 The date of the creation of its major unit, the Mirče Acev Battalion, on August 18, 1943 on Mount Slavej between Ohrid and Kičevo, then in the Italian occupation zone, is officially celebrated today in North Macedonia as the Day of the Army of the Republic of North Macedonia.
 On 11 November 1943, the 1st Macedonian Kosovo Shock Brigade was formed in western Macedonia by merging two Vardar Macedonian and one Kosovo battalion.
 The second — larger ethnic Macedonian military unit was the 2nd Macedonian Shock Brigade, formed on 22 December 1943 just across the border in Greek Macedonia.
 On 26 February 1944 in the village of Zegljane, near Kumanovo, the 3rd Macedonian Shock Brigade was formed.
 These three brigades were the nucleus of the National Liberation Army of Macedonia, which after constant battles became stronger in numbers.
 Meanwhile, the second session of AVNOJ recognized the Macedonians as a separate nation for the first time in November 1943.
 From 8,000 partisans in the summer of 1944, until the final military operations in the Yugoslav National Liberation War in April 1945, the National Liberation Army of Macedonia had increased to three corps, seven divisions and thirty brigades, all with a total of 100,000 regular soldiers.